egalijatov1/nn-optimizer/README.md

 # Neural Network optimizer implementation
 From scratch implementation of Neural Network optimization on multi-class classification problem.
+The Neural Network consists of only one hidden layer for simplicity.

 ### Data
 For testing purposes, Swiss roll dataset is used.